You might think Japanese is a hard language to learn.

 The first few times I received an elbow in the neck on a Tokyo rush hour train was something of a shock!

-This Japan Talk article will help you become acquainted with the kind of normal behavior in Japan, which you might be surprised about at first!
+This Japan Talk article will help you become acquainted with the kind of normal behaviour in Japan, which you might be surprised about at first!

 4. How To Answer the Phone in Any Situation